Senozoid/ZC1-handbook/character.md

 ### Attribute Modifiers

 Staring base value of each attribute = 14+d6 \
-The notation "XdY" refers to the total value obtained by rolling X dice with Y sides.
-If the number of dice is not mentioned, it is 1.
-All values given here are rolled once during character creation, and remains constant for the playthrough.
+(The notation "XdY" refers to the total value obtained by rolling X dice with Y sides.
+If the number of dice is not mentioned, it is 1.)

 | Race/Attribute | Health | Strength | Arcana |
 | -------------- | ------ | -------- | ------ |